Back-to-School Guide

 mike_finch@aw.org or 253.284.8654

 Students can challenge their math placement by taking a Math Placement Challenge Test.
-This exam is offered in person at Annie Wright Schools on July 9, July 22, August 14, and August 30 (for International and boarding students only).
+This exam is offered in person at Annie Wright Schools on July 10 at noon and August 26 during New Student Orientation (for International and boarding students).

-Students interested in challenging their math placement should reach out to their Division Director for scheduling information:
+Students interested in challenging their math placement should reach out to Eireann Corrigan, Upper Schools Director, for scheduling information.

 9:00 am - 12:00 pm